Fernanda Balboa

 Fernanda Salcedo Balboa (October 8, 1902 – May 24, 1999) was a Filipina civic leader.
 Daughter of Marcelino Salcedo and Maria Pilar del Prado, she became the head of League of Women Voters of the Philippines from 1947 to 1957.
 Under her decade of leadership, she transformed it into a corporation and fought for the approval of the New Civil Code.
 During World War II, she formed the Home for Convalescent Soldiers in Sampaloc, Manila and a community kitchen in Antipolo, Rizal.
-She also initiated the Women and Minors bureau of the Department of Labor and Employment.
+She also initiated the Women and Minors Bureau of the Department of Labor and Employment.

 In 1957, she established the Children's Museum and Library, Inc. She was the president of the Pan Pacific and Southeast Asia Women's Association in 1958.
 The Atty.
 Fernanda S. Balboa Youth Leadership Award is named in her honor.

 Early life

 She was born in Dagupan, Pangasinan.
 Her parents were Marcelino Salcedo and Maria Pilar del Prado, who were both teachers from their hometown.
 At the early age of fourteen, Balboa showed her civic-mindedness by forming a club that would help her community.
 They used to have a fundraising campaign that would benefit their hometown.
 Among their projects were the construction of a monument for Dr. Jose Rizal and beautification of the Tayug Plaza; and the reconstruction of the dilapidated town hall.
 She studied at the Centro Escolar de Senoritas, where she became active in extracurricular works, particularly in their college magazine in which she was the editor.
-After graduating in college (with honors), she took up law at the Philippine Law School where she also continued her passion for writing.
+After graduating from college (with honors), she took up law at the Philippine Law School where she also continued her passion for writing.

 Family life

 In 1926, she married Natalio M. Balboa who was then the legal counselor of the Central Bank of the Philippines.
-They were blessed with seven children, and all of them became professionals.
+They had seven children, and all of them became professionals.
 On June 9, 1979, the couple received the Patnugan Award from the CAWP.